Skip to main content

 The Pan-Polynesian Maui

-Maui appears with remarkable consistency across the Polynesian cultural range.
-Hawaiian tradition preserves Maui as the demigod who lassoed the sun at Haleakalā to slow its passage, fished the Hawaiian Islands up from the sea with his magical hook, and stole fire from the mudhens to give to humanity.
-Maori tradition preserves Maui-tikitiki-a-Taranga as the demigod who fished up the North Island of New Zealand (Te Ika-a-Maui, "the fish of Maui"), slowed the sun, and attempted unsuccessfully to win immortality for humanity from the goddess Hine-nui-te-pō.
-Tahitian tradition preserves Maui as the island-raising and sun-taming culture-hero.
-Tongan and Samoan traditions preserve parallel Maui-cycle narratives with the same core structural elements.
+Maui shows up almost everywhere in Polynesia, with the same basic story told in every archipelago.
+In Hawaii, he is the demigod who lassoed the sun at Haleakalā to slow its journey across the sky, fished the islands up from the ocean floor with his magical hook, and stole fire from the mudhens to give to humanity.
+In New Zealand, the Maori know him as Maui-tikitiki-a-Taranga, who fished up the North Island (still called Te Ika-a-Maui, "the fish of Maui"), slowed the sun, and tried but failed to win immortality for humanity from the goddess Hine-nui-te-pō.
+Tahitian tradition gives him the same role: island-raiser and sun-tamer.
+Tongan and Samoan versions tell parallel cycles with the same core elements.

 What the Urantia Book Says

-"Eventually one hundred and thirty-two of this race, embarking in a fleet of small boats from Japan, eventually reached South America and by intermarriage with the natives of the Andes established the ancestry of the later rulers of the Incas."
-(UB 78:5.7, adapted)
+"One hundred and thirty-two of this race, embarking in a fleet of small boats from Japan, eventually reached South America and by intermarriage with the natives of the Andes established the ancestry of the later rulers of the Incas."
+(UB 78:5.7)

 "They crossed the Pacific by easy stages, tarrying on the many islands they found along the way.
 The islands of the Polynesian group were both more numerous and larger then than now, and these Andite sailors, together with some who followed them, biologically modified the native groups in transit."
 (UB 78:5.7, adapted)